Adelaide Dental School

-The University of Adelaide's dental school is a component of the Faculty of Health and Medical Sciences at the University of Adelaide.
+The Adelaide Dental School is a component of the Faculty of Health and Medical Sciences at the University of Adelaide.

-The Adelaide Dental School at the University of Adelaide engages in teaching and research.
-Its programs include the Bachelor of Dental Surgery and the Bachelor of Oral Health together with a range of postgraduate degrees.
+The Adelaide Dental School engages in both teaching and research.
+Its programs include the Bachelor of Dental Surgery and the Bachelor of Oral Health, together with a range of postgraduate degrees.
 The school also offers to the dental profession a program of continuing education.

-The teaching programs are highly regarded both nationally and internationally.
 It is the third-oldest university in Australia.

 Research

 The Adelaide Dental School is home to the Australian Research Centre for Population Oral Health.

 Graduate programs

 The Adelaide Dental School offers formal graduate programs leading to a Doctor of Clinical Dentistry degree (DClinDent) in the following areas: